Alex1990/autoresize-textarea/README.md

 ## Todos

-- A method to reset the textarea to default.
+- Study how to fix the above bugs.
+Learn the `DOMAttrModified` event.

 ## Thanks to